Cycle Insurance and the law

 - The Road Traffic Act 1988 and The Road Traffic Act 1995 (Northern Ireland) and updates 1991

 - Pedal Cycles (Construction & Use) Regulations 1983

 The laws are fairly complex and subject to updates and revisions, there are whole sections relating to where you can legally ride your cycle and sections governing taking part in racing.
 In our opinion, the most important pieces of legislation for every day cyclists are as follows and we suggest before using your cycle on the road you ;

-a- Obtain some insurance, either from a specialist cycle insurance provider or under your home insurance, checking with the insurer that liability insurance whilst using a cycle is provided
+a- Obtain some insurance, either from a specialist bicycle insurance provider or under your home insurance, checking with the insurer that liability insurance whilst using a cycle is provided

 b- Study the Highway Code and be aware of the Road Traffic Act stipulations and the minimum standards of safety in respect of your chosen cycle

 You are required to ensure that your cycle is roadworthy and the above act stipulates an expected standard for your brakes.
 You can view the act here

 The Highway Code.

 This guide book is essential reading for anyone intending to use UK Roads.
 It’s still available in paper format for only a few pounds or the guide is published in it’s entirety online.
 The code is designed for all road users but currently sections 59-82 apply to Pedal Cyclists.
 Here is a link https://www.gov.uk/rules-for-c...
 The Highway code is backed by law and there may be fines for non-compliance

 Parts 59 and 60 are the basics and relate to clothing and lighting